Best UX Portfolios Examples for Freelance Designers (Updated for 2019)

 How to hire dream UX designers for your remote agency.

 In the past few months, I’ve been helping agencies hire quality designers a new way.
-I do it by sending their job out to my newsletter of vetted designers, jumping on 10-15 minute call with them and introducing the best ones to the agency owner (video of call included).
+I do it by sending their job out to my newsletter of vetted designers, jumping on 10-15 minute call with them and introducing the best ux portfolios to the agency owner (video of call included).
 This video provides the agency owner a chance to watch the designer talk about a relevant project in their portfolio, the problems their designed attempted to solve, and finally the results.

 The result is the agency owner gets to meet designers on a deeper level than a dribbble profile prior to hiring.
 They get to see their faces, mannerisms, and how they think and talk about their work from the same perspective their clients will.
 This allows for an informed, calculated, hiring decision.